hotosm/MapCampaigner/README.md

             </CORSRule>
             </CORSConfiguration>

-    3. In flask_project/app_config.py, in DevelopmentConfig, add your bucket name.
     4. Upload folders (in bucket) "surveys", "campaigns" and "thumbnail" at the root of your project.
 Your S3 structure should look like:

             campaigns/